nfagerlund/puppet-docs/source/puppet/4.7/reference/environment_isolation.md

 ## The future of this experimental feature

 The primary purpose of this experimental feature is to solve the lack of isolation between resource type implementations of different versions in different environments.
 It is also the foundation for further exploration towards the goal of being able to express resource types completely in the Puppet language.
 The Pcore format used in the initial release of this experimental version is driven completely by the existing 3.x API and is not considered to be a temporary bridge that helps us separate the compilation and agent apply logic code paths.
-We may base additional features on top of this 3.x based format such as validating attribute types, making it possible to use the puppet type system to validate attributes (parameters and properties) also on the agent side, validate the names of providers and similar features.
+We might base additional features on top of this 3.x based format such as validating attribute types, making it possible to use the puppet type system to validate attributes (parameters and properties) also on the agent side, validate the names of providers and similar features.